skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

  Look at the folder below for specific instructions and page examples using this data source.

+#### Retrieve list of sObjects:

+* Query method with this URL:   ``/services/data/v46/sobjects/``
+* Use "Path to contents" to access folders within this response.
+* Build a Skuid page with a better list of sObjects than you can see in Setup.

 #### Retrieve all metadata related to contact object:

 * Query method with this URL:   ``/services/data/v46.0/sobjects/Contact/describe``